Kozphy/Note/program_lan/Python/9_ Regular expressions.md

     if re.search('From:', line):
         print(line)
 ```
+### caret `^`

-For example, the `caret character` is used in regular expressions to match “the beginning” of a line.
+For example, the `caret character` is used in regular expressions to `match “the beginning” of a line`.

 We could change our program to only match lines where “From:” was at the beginning of the line as follows:
 ```python=
 import re
 hand = open('mbox-short.txt')